CCPBioSim/qmmm-workshop/README.md

 `bash ../run_adiab_all.sh &`

 This should take about ~7-10 minutes in total.
-For more information about the different steps that are performed in the script, read the comments in the `run_adiab_all.sh` script (e.g. by opening it in `nano` or `vi`).
+For more information about the different steps that are performed in the script, read the comments in the `run_adiab_all.sh` script (e.g. by opening it in `nano`).

 Once the script has finished, the energy values obtained will be written to the file `adiabatic_mapping_energies.dat`.